-Those who are serious about attaining high-level positions in the field of social work should seek one of these two degree choices.
+Those who are serious about attaining high-level positions in the field of social work should seek one of these two social work degree options.
 States such as Maryland, Kansas and many others require a master’s degree in one of these two areas for the highest certification.
 According to the Bureau of Labor Statistics, the average annual wage for a social worker is just under $50,000.
 Most people who have salaries that are higher than this amount have the MSW or the LCSW degree.
 To be accepted into a master’s degree program, a student may need to take the GRE, which is a test that measures a person’s ability to successfully complete a graduate degree program.
 While some colleges require this, not every college will.
 Most colleges require a minimum GPA and may require an application essay or professional references.
 If a student graduates from a college that also offers a master’s program in social work, the student may not have to complete the entrance requirements.

 Which Bachelor’s Degrees Are Best for Social Work?

 Some people who want to enter the field of social work choose not to seek a master’s degree.
 Not all agencies will accept any degree major.
 As a rule, degrees that are in related fields are often acceptable to some agencies.
 However, some students may want to seek a master’s degree later.
 These are the top choices for students in either situation.